noisyboiler/wampy/README.md

 # wampy

-## Experimental (and incomplete) WAMP Implementation.
-WIP.
+## An experimental (and incomplete) WAMP Implementation.

 The WAMP protocol connects Clients through either RPC or pub/sub over a Router.
 A Client is some kind of application, maybe a Caller, maybe a Callee, else a Publisher or a Subscriber.
 A Router is another type of application - a message broker - and highly likely to be Crossbar.

 Whatever application you're dealing with, WAMP refers to these as a "Peer".

+## WAMP Peers

+It helps me to first think about "peers" when trying to understand the WAMP protocol.
+You need to write some kind off app or script that talks like a "Peer".

-With this project you can (so far) create and register Peers to implement the WAMP roles: Callee, Caller and Dealer.
+So with this project you can create and register Peers to implement some WAMP roles: Callee, Caller and Dealer.

-# Quickstart: A Router Peer
+### Quickstart: A Router Peer

 Before any messaging can happen you need to register a Peer to act as your router, which must implement the Dealer or Broler roles. or both.